Marsupilamieue/tutorial-1/README.md

 - Dependency Inversion Principle (DIP):
     - Disadvantage: Relying on concrete classes rather than abstractions can make the code less flexible and more difficult to refactor.
     - Example: If CarServiceImpl directly depends on a concrete ProductRepository class, switching to a different storage solution would require significant changes to the CarServiceImpl.

+## Module 4

+**Reflection1**

+1. Reflect based on Percival (2017) proposed self-reflective questions (in “Principles and Best Practice of Testing” submodule, chapter “Evaluating Your Testing Objectives”), whether this TDD flow is useful enough for you or not.
+If not, explain things that you need to do next time you make more tests.
+- The tests should be written in a way that they are easy to understand and maintain.
+They should be clear about what they are testing and what the expected outcomes are.
+- The tests should cover not only the typical use cases but also edge cases that might cause the system to behave unexpectedly.
+- The tests should cover all parts of the code to ensure that any changes or additions to the code do not break existing functionality.
+- Each test should be able to run independently of the others.
+This makes it easier to pinpoint the cause when a test fails.
+- The tests should produce the same results each time they are run, regardless of the environment in which they are executed.

+2. You have created unit tests in Tutorial.
+Now reflect whether your tests have successfully followed F.I.R.S.T. principle or not.
+If not, explain things that you need to do the next time you create more tests.
+- I’ve adhered to the F.I.R.S.T principles in my testing approach, ensuring that my tests are executed promptly to maintain a smooth development process.
+I’ve categorized my tests into two types: unit tests and functional tests.
+In my unit tests, I’ve made sure to avoid dependencies on other subsystems or functions.
+My tests are designed to be non-interfering and state-independent, meaning they don’t alter function states or rely on other test cases.
+To prevent redundancy and ensure proper cleanup of objects, I’ve utilized dummies, mocks, setUp, and tearDown techniques.
+My tests yield consistent results across multiple runs.
+In situations where my function calls other functions, I’ve employed Test Double techniques.
+My tests are self-verifying due to the use of strict assertions.
+Lastly, my tests are comprehensive and timely, as they examine all possible outcomes, errors, and results, including both successful and unsuccessful scenarios.